Geography of Slovenia: Climate

-Humid subtropical climate (Cfa) on the coast, oceanic climate (Cfb) in most of Slovenia, continental climate with mild to hot summers and cold winters (Dfb) in the plateaus and mountains on the north, subpolar (Dfc) and tundra (ET) climate above the treeline on the highest mountain peaks.
+Slovenia is located in temperate latitudes.
+The climate is influenced by the relief, and the influence of the Alps and the sea.
+In the northeast, the continental climate type with the greatest difference between winter and summer temperatures prevails.
+Humid subtropical climate (Cfa) prevails on the coast, oceanic climate (Cfb) in most of Slovenia, continental climate with mild to hot summers and cold winters (Dfb) in the plateaus and mountains on the north, subpolar (Dfc) and tundra (ET) climate above the treeline on the tallest peaks.
 Precipitation is high away from the coast, with the spring being particularly prone to rainfall.
 Slovenia's Alps have frequent snowfalls during the winter.